XRPLF/xrpl-dev-portal/content/tx_format.md

 We strongly recommend that you specify the `LastLedgerSequence` parameter on every transaction.
 Provide a value of about 3 higher than [the most recent ledger index](rippled-apis.html#ledger) to ensure that your transaction is either validated or rejected within a matter of seconds.

 Without the `LastLedgerSequence` parameter, there is a particular situation that can occur and cause your transaction to be stuck in an undesirable state where it is neither validated nor rejected for a long time.
-Specifically, if the global base [transaction fee](#transaction-fees) increases after you send a transaction, your transaction may not get propagated enough to be included in a validated ledger, but you would have to pay the (increased) fee in order to send another transaction canceling it.
-Later, if the transaction fee decreases again, the transaction may become viable again.
+Specifically, if the load-based [transaction cost](#transaction-cost) of the network increases after you send a transaction, your transaction may not get propagated enough to be included in a validated ledger, but you would have to pay the (increased) transaction cost in order to send another transaction canceling it.
+Later, if the transaction cost decreases again, the transaction may become viable again.
 The `LastLedgerSequence` places a hard upper limit on how long the transaction can wait to be validated or rejected.

 ### AccountTxnID ###